 Fountain of the Indian

-Beautiful fountain made in 1837 in white Italian Carrara marble.
+Beautiful fountain made in 1837 in white Italian Carrera marble.

 Fun, Leisure and Sports in Central Havana